NorthernMan54/node-red-contrib-homebridge-automation/README.md

 * Please keep in mind that this integration only works with devices supported/exposed with HomeBridge Plugins.
 This does not have visibility to Native HomeKit devices.  ( Similar to my homebridge-alexa plugin. )

-* For the 'Hap Event' node, the ability of a Accessory to generate events in Real Time is dependent on how the plugin was architected and the actual device.
+* For the 'hb Event' node, the ability of a Accessory to generate events in Real Time is dependent on how the plugin was architected and the actual device.
 Some are very good at generating events in real time, and others only generate events when the Home App is opened to the accessory.
 YMMV.

 With a plugin, you can see if it supports Real Time events, by opening the Home App, and looking at an accessory.
 Then trigger a local event outside of homebridge/homekit.
 If the accessory updates in real time, then it support Real Events.  ( An example of a local event can be turning on a Smart Light Switch, by the local switch.
 Another example would be using the vendor app to control an accessory.)